yellowmessenger/documentation/docs/platform_concepts/appConfiguration/gpt3.md

 Yellow.ai platform can be integrated with [OpenAI GPT-3](https://openai.com/blog/gpt-3-apps).
 We currently support DaVinci, Curie, Babbage, and custom language models.

 :::note
-The GPT-3 integration is currently in Beta.
+The GPT-3 integration is currently in beta, so there may be issues or limitations while it's being tested and refined..
 :::

 #### What is OpenAI GPT-3?